-This article explains the Losada line model, also known as the Positivity ratio in a practical way.
+This article explains the Losada Line Model, also known as the Critical Positivity Patio in a practical way.
 After reading you will understand the basics of this powerful effectiveness tool.

 What makes different teams function in different ways within an organization?
 The Chilean psychologist Marcial Losada carried out a study into this phenomenon.